 When Windows 10 drops later this year, Internet Explorer will still exist but will be unrecognizable next to the still-mysterious Project Spartan.

-is developing a new rendering engine called Edge but will be used solely with Project Spartan, or whatever name the browser takes, and will be omitted from Internet Explorer 11, which will use the same old Trident engine, and it’s for that reason that one can’t imagine that IE will ever make a triumphant return.
+Microsoft is developing a new rendering engine called Edge but will be used solely with Project Spartan, or whatever name the browser takes, and will be omitted from Internet Explorer 11, which will use the same old Trident engine, and it’s for that reason that one can’t imagine that IE will ever make a triumphant return.

 “Internet Explorer 11 will remain fundamentally unchanged from Windows 8.1, continuing to host the legacy engine exclusively,” said Project Spartan’s project manager Kyle Pflug.